CelestinaDragoni/open-joystick-display/.github/ISSUE_TEMPLATE/standard-issue-template.md

 ---

+# Failure to follow the steps below will result in the ticket being immediately closed.
+Please read and respond carefully.

 ## For Bug Reports
 - Information and version about the operating system you are currently using:
   - For **Microsoft Windows** you can get this information by going to `Command Prompt` and using the `systeminfo` command.